DiGa66/terraform-provider-croccloud/website/docs/d/vpc.md

 Provides information about a specific VPC.

-This resource can be useful when a module accepts a vpc id as an input variable and needs to, for example, determine the CIDR block of that VPC.
+This resource can be useful when a module accepts the ID of a VPC as an input variable and needs to, for example, determine the CIDR block of that VPC.

 ## Example Usage

-The following example shows how one might accept a VPC id as a variable and use this data source to obtain the data necessary to create a subnet within it.
+The following example shows how one might accept the ID of a VPC as a variable and use this data source to obtain the data necessary to create a subnet within it.